 Courtesy of © Culturespaces/Nuit de Chine

-“Monet, Renoir, and Chagall: Journeys Around the Mediterranean” is on view at the Atelier des Lumières from February 28, 2020, through January 3, 2021.
+“Monet, Renoir, and Chagall: Journeys Around the Mediterranean” is on view at the Atelier des Lumières through January 3, 2021.

-An upcoming exhibition at the Atelier des Lumières will project installations of paintings by famous 19th-century artists on the walls of a former iron foundry.
+A colorful exhibition on view at the Atelier des Lumières projects installations of paintings by famous 19th-century artists on the walls of a former iron foundry.

 Article continues below advertisement

-After journeying through the digital art display, museumgoers can head to the Atelier des Lumières’s central room, “La Citerne,” to seek out further context about the real-life paintings behind the Parisian exhibition.
-Alongside the images of each artwork will be information about the museum in which the revered painting is currently on display, should you be so inspired by the art’s digital representation that you feel you must visit the original work.
+After journeying through the digital art show, museumgoers can head to the Atelier des Lumières’s central room, “La Citerne,” to seek out further context about the real-life paintings behind the Parisian exhibition.
+Alongside the images of each artwork, information is provided about the museum in which the revered painting is currently on display, should you be so inspired by the art’s digital representation that you feel you must visit the original work.

 The Atelier des Lumières is open Monday through Thursday from 10 a.m. to 6 p.m., Friday and Saturday until 10 p.m., and on Sunday until 7 p.m.
 Admission is $17 for adults, $16 for seniors, and $14 for students and disability cardholders.
 Children under five enter for free.

 This article originally appeared online in January 2020; it was updated on February 28, 2020, to include current information.

 Sign up for the Daily Wander newsletter for expert travel inspiration and tips